Miqueas/Miqueas/README.md

 ### Welcome to my profile

 I'm a young and passionate Lua developer, GTK fan and Linux user from Venezuela, but currently living in Colombia.
-Here (maybe) you can found some interesting things in the pinned repositories.
+Maybe you can found some interesting things in the pinned repositories.

 #### Github Gists